 Transylvania County is home to over 270 different species of birds.
 Out of the 100 counties that make up the state of North Carolina, Transylvania ranks 19th in bird species recorded, with over 60 species making their home here all year round.
-In addition, close to two dozen warblers breed here.

 Why so many birds?
-The range in terrain and climate allow for diverse populations.
+The range in terrain and climate allows for diverse populations.
 The terrain and layout of the Appalachian Mountains of Western North Carolina create varied micro-climates.
 Backyards can range from approximately 2,000 – 6,000 feet above sea level with other significant features including streams, deciduous and coniferous forests, and high mountain meadows.
 There are numerous places to bird around the county.

 eBird is a great resource to get an idea of what birds have been seen around the county.
 It is a free online program that allows birders to track their sightings while other birders watch and search in real-time.
 So, before you come for a visit, check out eBird to see what birds have been spotted.